Updated: 4 days ago

 This is the question I often get asked, how can I be faster?
 Well we would like to think that there is just one answer to this question, but it comes in a series of things that need to happen to both you and the race car.
 The 1st time I was asked this question I think I gave a poor answer in compared to today.
 The 1st thing we will need to do is look at the car, where are we with your current setup and how far can we go with that setup.
 Each setup has a life cycle or a time frame in which it will work before we run into a stopping point with it.
-Most of the time when some ask the question they are at that point and just don’t know it.
-Sometimes we need to back up a way and start over because we overlooked some important factors that will not allow us to go on, things like tight on entry.
+Most of the time when someone ask the question they are at that point and just don’t know it.
+Sometimes we need to back up a ways and start over because we overlooked some important factors that will not allow us to go on.

 For the car, this is going to be a balancing act between the front and the rear, and we are going to need to balance the car between spring rate, rebound and drive.
 Sometime speed come with the lack of drive and drives are not that pleased with their increase in speed because of the lack of feel in the car.
 This brings us to the other thing that needs to be fix in the car, “The Driver”.
 This is the harder of the two to fix and there are many reasons, one of those is time, too much or not enough or both in a lot of cases.
 So, let’s look at both and see what we can do to increase your speed in a race car.